AccuWeather Alert: Heavy rain and flood watches

-NEW YORK (WABC) --Flash Flood Watches are now in effect for a good portion of New Jersey as well as for the Poconos and Catskills, with heavy rain on the way for Wednesday.
+NEW YORK (WABC) --Flash Flood Watches are in effect for New York City and northern New Jersey as heavy rain continues into the evening.

-Many locations in the Tri-State have already received between one and three inches of rain since Saturday.

-With the ground already saturated, it won't take much additional rain to produce localized flooding, especially in areas of poor drainage and along smaller streams and creeks.
+With the ground already saturated from the recent rainfall, it won't take much additional rain to produce localized flooding, especially in areas of poor drainage and along smaller streams and creeks.

-The rain will become heavier and more widespread Wednesday and Wednesday night.
+The rain will become heavier and more widespread Wednesday night.
+The steadiest rain is expected to continue until about 2 a.m.

-While it won't be raining all day on Wednesday, the showers will be much more numerous than they've been, and they could be accompanied by a heavy thunderstorm in spots.

-As much as two to four inches of rain can fall in parts of the area during the next 48 hours.
+As much as two to four inches of rain can fall in parts of the area by the time the storms have moved through.

-Drier air will try to move into areas west of New York City on Thursday, and this will tend to limit shower activity to a more scattered variety by then.
+Drier air will try to move into areas west of New York City on Thursday.
+It will be warm and humid with spotty showers or thunderstorms, and a high of 84.

 Click to watch the 7-day AccuWeather forecast and get all the weather any time at abc7NY.com/weather.
 For weather updates wherever you go, please download the AccuWeather app.